shadow/shadow/docs/Home.md

 ## Welcome to the Shadow Wiki!

 This wiki contains important information about installing and using the Shadow discrete event network simulator.
-Please [let us know](https://github.com/shadow/shadow/issues/new/choose) if you notice something out of date, or fix it yourself if you can.
+Please [open an issue](https://github.com/shadow/shadow/issues/new/choose) if you notice something out of date, or fix it yourself if you can.

 ## Contents: